YorkEarwaker/Climate-Model/README.md

 | 1 | 0 | 0 |
 | 1 | 1 | 1 |

+What matters in this case is material reality.
+What is actually the case.
+What is the evidence, derived from the disinterested application of the scientific method, as facts of actuality.
+That is what is the diinterested scientific evidence regarding the facts of material reality.
+That is both valid and sound.
+That is facts that are materially conditional in gatekeeping material reality.
+That is gatekeeping material reality is conditional, a prerquisite, for safeguarding people.
+So that gatekeeping material reality and safeguarging people is conditional, a prerequisite, for conserving civilisation.

 Note.
 * Gatekeeping material reality is a process every person must participate in.
 * Gatekeeping is not an elite activity.